St. Norbert College: Student involvement

 There are more than 100 registered student clubs and organizations on campus.
 St. Norbert encourages its students to become involved in their community through community service and by participating in one of the 15 fraternities, sororities, and independent social groups.
 The school also has eight National Honor Society chapters, two student publications, and eight musical and performance ensembles.
 A major activity that St. Norbert students participate in is the annual "Into The Streets" community service project that provides service to organizations in De Pere and neighboring communities.
 This event is staffed by first-year students, staff and faculty, and is part of the First-Year Experience program.

-In 2013, the old St. John’s Lutheran Church (originally built in 1932) was reopened as the Cassandra Voss Center following a $2.7 million renovation.
-It was named after former St. Norbert College student Cassandra Voss, who tragically died in a car accident at age 21.
-Before her death, she was on track to become St. Norbert College’s first student to graduate with a major in women’s and gender studies.
+In 2013, the old St. John's Lutheran Church (originally built in 1932) was reopened as the Cassandra Voss Center following a $2.7 million renovation.
+It was named after former St. Norbert College student Cassandra Voss, who died in a car accident at age 21.
+Before her death, she was on track to become St. Norbert College's first student to graduate with a major in women's and gender studies.
 The building now features offices, study space, performance space, a kitchen, a classroom, and a library.
-The Cassandra Voss Center offers a variety of programs “exploring intersectional issues of identity and inclusion” and “fostering dialogue on topics related to justice and identity including racism, sexism, homophobia, and classism”.
+The Cassandra Voss Center offers a variety of programs "exploring intersectional issues of identity and inclusion" and "fostering dialogue on topics related to justice and identity including racism, sexism, homophobia, and classism".

 Greek life

 Greek life at St. Norbert includes four sororities and three fraternities, as well as two Greek governing groups.
 Greek groups sponsor fund-raising activities, food drives, and benefits to support charities.
-Greek groups collectively completed a total of 2,117 hours of service and raised $9,638 for their respective philanthropies during the 2015–2016 school year.
+Greek groups collectively completed a total of 2,117 hours of service and raised $9,638 for their respective philanthropies during the 2015–16 school year.
+There are three fraternities and four sororities on the St. Norbert campus.

-Fraternities

-There are three fraternities on the St. Norbert campus: Kappa Sigma (ΚΣ), Phi Delta Theta (ΦΔΘ), and Tau Kappa Epsilon (ΤΚΕ).

-Sororities

-There are four sororities on the St. Norbert campus: Alpha Xi Delta (ΑΞΔ), Delta Phi Epsilon (ΔΦΕ), Kappa Beta Gamma (ΚΒΓ), and Theta Phi Alpha (ΘΦΑ).